Knives and Skin

-Knives and Skin is an American psychological thriller film, directed by Jennifer Reeder and released in 2019.
+Knives and Skin is a 2019 American psychological thriller film written and directed by Jennifer Reeder.
 Set in an unnamed small town in the American Midwest, the film centers on the disappearance of high school student Carolyn Harper (Raven Whitley), and explores its effect on the townspeople.

 The film's cast also includes Ty Olwin, Marika Engelhardt, Marilyn Dodds Frank, Tim Hopper, Audrey Francis, Grace Smith, James Vincent Meredith, Robert T. Cunningham, Kayla Carter and Kate Arrington.

-The film premiered at the 2019 Berlin International Film Festival, and had its American premiere at the Tribeca Film Festival.
+It premiered at the 2019 Berlin International Film Festival, and had its American premiere at the Tribeca Film Festival.